 What drew you to Horizen?

-Initially, I was just interested in Masternode projects and a friend and I found ZenCash (now Horizen), I didn’t want to invest too much and ZEN nodes were a relatively cheap way to get involved and figure out the technology.
+Initially, I was just interested in Masternode projects and a friend and I found ZenCash (now Horizen), I didn’t want to spend too much and ZEN nodes were a relatively cheap way to get involved and figure out the technology.

 I was involved from then on, through the launch on mainnet until now.
 Early on, there was a lot of support required and the mighty Psyrax helped me enormously.
 When I had figured out everything I started helping out also, eventually this ended up with an offer to join the team (accepted on a purely voluntary basis) and, despite Rob being a dangerous Alien with questionable intentions, Rolf, Rosario, Rowan (the other 3 R’s), Mac and the rest of the team and community balanced it out and I stayed for the mission to bring privacy in all aspects to the world.